Who’s who in the Muppets? A Muppet character and cast guide - TheNewsTrace

 Rowlf the Canine

-The Muppet Present’s resident piano participant, half Corgi Rowlf was certainly one of the first well-known muppets after showing as an everyday on The Jimmy Dean Present in the 1960s.
+The Muppet Present’s resident piano participant, half Corgi Rowlf was one in all the first well-known muppets after showing as an everyday on The Jimmy Dean Present in the 1960s.
 Characterised by his deadpan humour and love of classical music, Rowlf was supposedly the Muppet most like creator Jim Henson in actual life.

 Carried out by Jim Henson (1962–1990), Invoice Barretta (1996–current)